 You know how one DIY project can always make you think of another.
-I totally think we will eventually be getting rid of the wire closet shelving units in my master closet and give it a whole makeover.
-I also may even try to wall paper or get a cool design in my closet before the shelving goes up.
+I totally think we will eventually be getting rid of the wire closet shelving units in our primary closet to give it a whole makeover.
+I also may even try to wallpaper or get a cool design in my closet before the shelving goes up.

-After this simple shelf building project in this small closet, I do feel a sense of relief.
+After this simple shelf-building project in this small closet, I do feel a sense of relief.
 One more closet that can slowly become organized.

 Closet shelving organization systems you can buy

 Now if after reading our post, you decide this is not a full DIY project.
 Here are a few closet organization products or systems you may be interested in listed above.